harshsharma2210/Air-Gyaan/client/GUIDE.md

 Once installed, just start client module: `npm run serve-dev-ui`

+## LinkedIn

+We need to install `node-fetch` as a dev dependency on client module: `npm i --save-dev node-fetch`.

+We need to add `http:localhost:8080/auth/linkedin/callback` to allow default port to `LinkedIn` admin console.
+If not added, then we need to start client module on port 3000.
+When added, just remove `PORT=3000` on `.env` client module file.

+Once installed and configured, just start client module: `npm run serve-dev-ui` .

 ## Server module

 We are required to include logic similar to described on abstract entry, so we will need to